 Visit mHelpDesk's testimonial page, and you'll see videos and text testimonials equipped with pictures.

 Some of the testimonial videos aren't production-quality, but they get the message across and cover useful and relevant information — which goes to show you don't need to invest thousands in production to get some testimonial videos up.
 Finally, in the theme of earning trust, we love that mHelpDesk closes out its testimonial page with awards and badges of recognition.

 One of the first things we noticed about ClearSlide's testimonial page is how creatively it's named — "What They're Saying."
 It includes a smattering of quotes from customers, topped with client logos from big names like The Economist and Starwood.
-If you have users that are celebrities or influencers within their community, be sure to include and even highlight their testimonials on your page.
+If you have celebrities or influencers within their community, be sure to include and even highlight their testimonials on your page.

 FocusLab took a unique and very cool-looking design approach to its testimonial page — which is fitting, seeing as it’s a design agency.
 Again, it's technically a visual catalog of both previous projects and works-in-progress, but instead of just listing out client quotes, the page opts for a card-like design with interactive, rectangular elements you can click on to see the full case study — with quotes occasionally appearing in-between.

 What's even cooler is what's included in each case study.
 Not only does FocusLab cover the challenges faced by clients and how FocusLab helped solve them, but the case studies also include some of the steps in the design process between conception and final product.
 For example, in some instances, they included the evolution of the logo during the design process.

 99designs takes a bit of an unconventional approach to its testimonial page.
 Using a star-rating system not usually seen in the B2B sector, the page is headlined with an eye-catching video, with customer reviews below it.
 Plus, it gives users the ability to sort through customer reviews by category so they can read the ones most relevant to them.